Prosumma/CoreDataQueryInterface/README.md

 try! managedObjectContext.executeFetchRequest(fetchRequest)
 ```

-Compare the quantity and readability of the code in the two examples.
-Which would you rather write?
+Besides the greater readability of the code, the other advantage is that if your data model changes, _CDQI queries will fail to compile_ (assuming you've regenerated your proxies), while magic strings will not.
+This is what you want!
+It immediately points out errors in your code at compile time.

 #### Features